Lend Directly to Businesses and Individuals

 Administrative Services Provided

 CamaPlan guides you and the borrower through the loan process with instructions and a list of the required documents; however, you are responsible for having the documents drafted and delivered to the borrower for execution.
-Our account administrators review and approve loan documents considering only their form and general content; we do not certify their legality, accuracy, or truthfulness.
+Our account administrators review loan documents considering only their form and general content; we do not certify their legality, accuracy, or truthfulness.
 After the loan is finalized, we file the required IRS Forms 5498 and 1099 as appropriate, and we receive and deposit loan payments to your account.

 CamaPlan does not provide investment advice, and we do not sell or endorse investment products.
 We do not service the loan by billing the borrower or by acknowledging and tracking payments received, and we do not pursue delinquent payments or institute legal action to enforce payment.
 All of these tasks are your responsibility as accountholder and lender.